LinuxBeaver/GEGL-GIMP-PLUGIN_Jelly/README.md

 This filter requires
 https://github.com/LinuxBeaver/GEGL-Custom-Bevel to work.

+People who wish to compile will have to go here to compile custom bevel.
 It will not work proper at all without it.
+People who uses binaries can find the binary of custom bevel included.

 ![image preview](jelly.png )